wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/app-service-with-cdn.md

 	![](./media/app-service-with-cdn/4-signed-in.png)

 8. Assuming that you haven't created an Azure web app, Visual Studio can help you create it.
-In the **Configure Windows Azure Website** dialog, make sure your site name is unique.
+In the **Configure Microsoft Azure Website** dialog, make sure your site name is unique.
 Then, click **OK**.

 	![](./media/app-service-with-cdn/5-create-website.png)